Home SAFE Home

 This is a booklet of checklists.
 You can use it to check your home for safety and health hazards.
 We've listed tips to help you rid your home of things that cause the worst injuries or deaths.
 If you rent, your landlord may need to do some of these things, but there are many things you can do yourself.
 Follow as many of these as you can to lower your family's risk of injury or death.

-- For children under 10 years old, scalds (burns with hot liquid or steam) are next most common injury leading to hospital stays.
+- Scalds.
+For children under 5 years old, scalds (burns with hot liquid or steam) are, next to falls, the most common injury leading to hospital stays.

 - Suffocation causes many deaths and hospital stays for children, young adults and adults over 45.